|

 It

-is within the context of war and revolution that the posters
+is within the context of war and revolution that the

-available space in cities and towns.
-In
+buildings, and every available space in cities and towns.

 July 1936, the opening shots of the 2nd World War were